Viz38/Treasure-Hunt-Testnet/README.md

 # GLUG PACE Easter Egg [Website](https://viz38.github.io/test/)🚀

-GLUG PACE is a group of people who works for FOSS.
-This project is the Official website for the GLUG PACE Community.
+GLUG PACE Easter egg is a exactly what the name suggests, an easter egg hidden in the GLUG PACE website.
-Find out more information at [glugpace](https://github.com/GLUG-PACE/).

 ## About